sudopluto/learning-how-to-live/college_19_to_22/age-21.md

   - got into a summer study aboard program in south korea
   - finally grew old of anime / tv, since no longer have any depression that i need a distraction from
+  - went to first career fair (apple), was a nervous puddle, but did find out that i don't need to pursue web dev, that i can pursue lower level stuff